-The physical therapy should be undertaken for at least 3 months to prevent contractures.
-Maximal benefits of surgery are not immediate and only become obvious after 6-8 weeks.
+Physical therapy should be undertaken for at least 3 months to prevent contractures.
+Maximal benefits of surgery are not immediate and only become obvious after 6 to 8 weeks.

 Commonly utilized postoperative hand rehabilitation includes regular range-of-motion exercises, scar and edema management, and dynamic vs static splints.
 These therapy interventions should be started after the inflammatory phase of wound healing, which usually peaks 3 – 5 days post-op.
 Effective postoperative management is thought to account for up to 50% of overall surgical outcomes, thus underscoring the importance of appropriate therapy.

 The management of Dupuytren contracture is with an interprofessional team that may consist of a dermatologist, orthopedic/hand surgeon, hand therapist, and the patient's primary care physician.
 There are multiple treatment options available.
 Open techniques offer more comprehensive removal of diseased tissue while directly visualizing critical neurovascular structures.
 Injection based therapy has the benefit of being minimally invasive, but there is a greater risk of damage to surrounding structures and incomplete release of contractures.
 Recurrence of the disorder is common with all treatments, but highest with non-operative and injection-based options.